chrisguest75/shell_examples/36_git/sections/SQUASHING_WALKTHROUGH.md

 Quick walkthrough of `squashing` commits to simplify commit history and rebases.

+## Reason

+If you have a stack of 20-30 commits in your local branch you might find it easier to squash before attempting a rebase.
+The chance of multiple stacked conflicts will increase.

 TODO:

 * Continue to edit default branch and then rebase.